 “Also, the storm didn’t make any sound.”
 She grimaced when she said this expecting skepticism.

 “No… I mean there would be lightning but no sound.
 And it lasted for no more than a few minutes.”
 She frowned when retelling the story because she didn’t know what to make of it and as stated, struggled to believe it when told to her.

 “This happened more than once?”

-“Several times, but since they lived here at least eleven years, not very often.
-Honestly I’m not being very fair to them because the first time they told me about it they couldn’t have been older than seventy-five.
-They weren’t old enough to be seeing things.”
+“Several times, but since they lived here for at least eleven years, not often.
+Honestly, I’m not being fair to them because the first time they told me about it they weren’t yet seventy-five and not old enough to be seeing things.”

 “You’ve never seen anything like that?”